shaid01/esign-backend-2/EsignBackend/readme.txt

+﻿-- to see all ports already used by another processes: netsh interface ipv4 show excludedportrange protocol=tcp

-﻿HTTP Error 405 - see "web.config":
+HTTP Error 405 - see "web.config":
 	  <modules runAllManagedModulesForAllRequests="false">
 		<remove name="WebDAVModule" />
 	  </modules>